kgillibrand/Module-Signing-Script/README.md

 #Preparation
 - See this guide for instructions to create key files and enroll your private key: http://www.pellegrino.link/2015/11/29/signing-nvidia-proprietary-driver-on-fedora.html
+(refer to the sections on creating keyfiles with openssl and then enrolling them with mokutil)
 - See my gist with some updates to the guide if you want to try signing any modules manually: https://gist.github.com/Favorablestream/4b6822e14a6e1267b1c46049274c8e49
 - Create your modules JSON file using the format below and provide it and your key files as command line parameters to the script.